Section 504 of the Rehabilitation Act of 1973

 - Educate children with disabilities with other students as much as possible

-- Allow parents/guardians to participate meaningfully in decisions regarding their children
+- Allow parents/guardians to participate meaningfully in decisions about their children

-- Afford children with disabilities an equal opportunity to participate in non-academic and extracurricular services and activities
+- Give children with disabilities an equal opportunity to participate in non-academic and extracurricular activities

-- Assuring that there is staff trained to check blood glucose levels and administer insulin and glucagon.
+- Staff members are trained to check blood glucose levels and administer insulin and glucagon.

-- Assuring that any staff member with immediate custodial care of the child is trained to recognize high and low blood sugar levels and knows what he or she is supposed to do in response.
-This would include staff members such as teachers, coaches, and bus drivers.
+- Staff members with immediate custodial care of students with diabetes are trained to recognize high and low blood sugar levels and know what to do in an emergency.
+This includes gym teachers and bus drivers.

-- Taking extra trips to the bathroom or water fountain.
+- Students may take extra trips to the bathroom or water fountain.

-- Permitting extra absences for medical appointments and sick days when necessary.
+- Extra absences for medical appointments and sick days are permitted.

-- Making academic adjustments for classroom time missed for medical appointments, testing, or because of periods of high or low blood sugar.
+- Academic adjustments for classroom time missed for medical appointments, testing, or because of periods of high or low blood sugar are made.